Abhishek Nath: Movement for sanitation and hygiene

 After leaving his roles at Johnson Controls and Taj Hotels, Abhishek Nath began working in urban sanitation.
 He founded Ixora Corporate Services (ICS), a facility management company, and became involved in the Swachh Bharat Mission for urban sanitation work with heritage sites, such as the Charminar.

 He first noticed the failing structures of brick and mortar Public toilets and their pay to use system, which did not work out due to operations costs and high philanthropic investment needs.

 Then established LooCafe where he created a structure of a public toilet that was prefabricated, free for toilet use, attached to a Point of sale (café) built inside a shipping container.
 The model also supports social change, as it helps urbanization of street hawkers into established businesses and creates employment directly through its structure.

 After founding LooCafe in 2018 in Hyderabad, he has worked on expanding their operations into sanitation technology, waste management, and building circular economy models.

+In 2025, Nath launched ReFlow Toilets, a sanitation infrastructure initiative focused on district-level deployments that promotes Bio-Circular Resource Technology (B-CRT).

 Currently, the company counts 400 such structures across India.
 With operations set up in Hyderabad, Srinagar, Bengaluru, Chandigarh, Mumbai, Chennai, Patna, Pune, Indore, Mohali.